ItaiHammer/global-clock/README.md

 ### **What is this?**

-Easily get time from anywhere!
+Easily get time and date for any location!

 ### **Installation**